top of page

 Why NBR exists

-NBR was created to support duty holders under the Building Safety Act with a structured, practical system for managing the Golden Thread.
+The National Building Register (NBR) was created to support duty holders under the Building Safety Act with a structured, practical system for managing the Golden Thread.

 We bring together safety information, accountability and guidance into a single, controlled environment.
 Where needed, this is supported by expert oversight to reduce pressure on internal teams.